nhhao/mevo-client/README.md

 yarn dev
 ```

 Start the development server on http://localhost:3000.
-You can also open it on another device (such as a phone) at http://your-ip-address:3000, as long as this device has the same connection to the development server.
+You can also open it on another device (such as a phone) at http://your-ip-address:3000, as long as this device has the same wifi connection to the development server.